-DOMESTIC LIGHT – Launching June 21st, 2023, and premieres in 2024:
+DOMESTIC LIGHT – Launches June 21st, 2023

 The question yields a complex array of answers: the particular blue of winter Bay Area sky after a rain, the yellow of one’s inherited incandescent lamp, the slate-grey of afternoon rain.
 Part violet, part teal, part blue, part red, part yellow – none are readily reduced to the Red, Green and Blue of computer screens and print.